 The next step is to compute the merge with respect to the mapping defined above.
 The result is shown in Figure 7.
 As can be seen from the figure, non-shared behaviours are guarded by conditions denoting the originating model that exhibits those behaviours.
-Further, unlike structural merging, behavioural merging does not collapse distinct states.
+Further, in contrast to structural merging, behavioural merging does not collapse distinct states.
 For example, the Normal Shooting and Flash Shooting states of Figure 2(b) remain intact in the merge (Figure 7) although the two states are mapped to a single state of Figure 2(a).
-This is necessary for preserving the common behaviours of the input state-machines in their merge.

-The merge preserves, in either guarded or unguarded form, every behaviour of the input models.
-For example, the property that "whenever focus is achieved, we can take a picture" holds in both state-machines of Figure 2, and as such, is incorporated as an unguarded behaviour in the merge in Figure 7.
-However, the property that "we can take a picture without achieving focus", which holds only in the model of Figure 2(a), is represented as a parametrized behaviour in the merge and can occur only when the guard [in view1] holds.
-A change in the mapping between the input models does not cause any behaviours to be added to or removed from the merge, but may make some guarded behaviours unguarded, or vice versa.
-The use of parameterization for representing behavioural variabilities allows to generate behaviour-preserving merges for models that may even be inconsistent.
+This is necessary for preserving the common behaviours of the input statemachines in their merge.
+For example, the property that "whenever focus is achieved, we can take a picture" holds in both state-machines of Figure 2, and as such, is preserved in their merge in Figure 7.
+However, the property that "we can take a picture without achieving focus", which holds in Figure 2(a) but not in Figure 2(b), is represented as a parametrized behaviour in the merge and is preserved only when the guard [in view1] holds.